 Ok, we really need to talk about IELTS Test preparation.

 As an expert with E2Language, I spend a lot of time answering questions about IELTS test preparation and the best way to go about it.
-It seems like a lot of people think there is a one-size-fits all magic formula to preparing for the IELTS, and I think it’s time that I dispel this myth once and for all!
+It seems like a lot of people think there is a one-size-fits-all magic formula for preparing for the IELTS, and I think it’s time that I dispel this myth once and for all!
 So, I’m going to hit you with a few hard truths:

 Hard truth #1: IELTS test preparation looks different for everyone